Charlie Blackmon Player Props: Rockies vs. Royals

 Royals Pitching Rankings

-- The Royals' 5.05 team ERA ranks 28th across all MLB pitching staffs.
+- The Royals' 5.08 team ERA ranks 28th among all MLB pitching staffs.

+- The Royals will look to Lynch (0-0) in his second start of the season.

-- In his last appearance on Saturday against the Washington Nationals, the right-hander threw five innings, allowing five earned runs while surrendering six hits.
+- In his last appearance on Sunday, the lefty threw 5 1/3 innings against the Washington Nationals, giving up two earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.